Figma vs InVision 2026: Which Design Tool Actually Wins?

 Core Features

-Look, this is where the comparison becomes almost apples-to-oranges.
+This is where the comparison gets tricky.
 Figma's core is vector design + prototyping + dev handoff.
-InVision's core is now whiteboarding + design system management.
+InVision's core is whiteboarding + design system management.
 They're solving genuinely different problems in 2026.

-If you need to design and prototype UI, Figma wins — it's not close.
-If you need enterprise-grade collaborative whiteboarding with design system governance, InVision is a legitimate contender, though Miro Miro and Notion Try Notion are also in that conversation and worth evaluating.
+Need to design and prototype UI?
+Figma wins — it's not really close.
+Need enterprise collaborative whiteboarding with design system governance?
+InVision is a legitimate contender, though Miro Miro and Notion Try Notion are also in that conversation worth evaluating.

 Winner: Figma for UI design.
 InVision for whiteboard-centric workflows.